grafana/tempo/docs/tempo/website/configuration/polling.md

 ```

 Due to the mechanics of the [tenant index]({{< relref "../operations/polling" >}}) the blocklist will be stale by
-at most 2x the configured `blockist_poll` duration.
+at most 2x the configured `blocklist_poll` duration.
 There are two configuration options that need to be balanced
-against the blockist_poll to handle this:
+against the `blockist_poll` to handle this:

 The ingester `complete_block_timeout` is used to hold a block in the ingester for a given period of time after
 it has been flushed.
 This allows the ingester to return traces to the queriers while they are still unaware